SecurityTokenStandard/EIP-Spec/Issue.md

 This additional metadata implicitly renders these securities non-fungible, but in practice this data is usually applied to a subset of the security rather than an individual security.
 The ability to partition a token holder's balance into tranches, each with separate metadata is addressed in the Partially-Fungible Token section.

-For example a token holder's balance may be split in two: Those tokens minted during the primary issuance, and those received through secondary trading.
+For example a token holder's balance may be split in two: Those tokens issued during the primary issuance, and those received through secondary trading.

-Security token transfers can reference this metadata in order to apply additional logic to determine whether or not the transfer is valid, and the metadata that should be associated with the tokens once transferred into the receiver's balance.
+Security token contracts can reference this metadata in order to apply additional logic to determine whether or not a transfer is valid, and determine the metadata that should be associated with the tokens once transferred into the receiver's balance.

---

 Transfers of securities can fail for a variety of reasons in contrast to utility tokens which generally only require the sender to have a sufficient balance.